The roadmap to a mobile hotel

 IoT devices are changing the guest room – automatic temperature control, key access, lights.
 But this is just the beginning.
 The amount (and capability) of IoT devices in hotels are going to increase.
 However, increasing numbers of IoT devices also means an increased security risk because they provide additional entry points for attacks and breaches.

-Using a container approach, each type of device is stored in a separate “container”, which means that any breaches only affect other IoT devices of the same type and cannot spread to the rest of the network.
+Using an IoT containment approach, each type of device is stored in a separate “container”, which means that any breaches only affect other IoT devices of the same type and cannot spread to the rest of the network.
 To make your IT department’s life easier, use a solution that automatically puts new devices in the proper container cutting security risks.

 7. Use a multi-layered security approach